watir/watirbook/installation/windows.md

 ### Ruby ###

 You probably do not have Ruby installed.
-To make sure, open command prompt (*Start > Search programs and files > type: cmd > Enter*) and type `ruby -v`.
+To make sure, open command prompt and type `ruby -v`.
+On 7 and Vista open command prompt with *Start > Search programs and files > type: cmd > Enter*, and on XP with *Start > Run... > type cmd > Enter*.

     >ruby -v
     'ruby' is not recognized as an internal or external command,